cs1302uga/cs1302-tutorials/cla/cla.md

    arguments:
    ```

-   As you can see, no iterations of the for-loop executed.
+   As you can see, no iterations of the for-loop were executed.
 This is expected as the `args` array would
    be empty in this scenario (there are no command-line arguments provided).

 1. Now try the following command: